 Growing need for technical support

-Kwon says there’s another obstacle that needs to be addressed: the fear that there are not enough qualified engineers and technicians with the know-how to keep the furnaces running as efficiently and problem-free as possible.
+Kim says there’s another obstacle that needs to be addressed: the fear that there are not enough qualified engineers and technicians with the know-how to keep the furnaces running as efficiently and problem-free as possible.

-What Kwon sees as particularly encouraging is that interest in Kanthal solutions is coming not just from Kanthal's traditional furnace-manufacturer customers but also from battery makers.
+What Kim sees as particularly encouraging is that interest in Kanthal solutions is coming not just from Kanthal's traditional furnace-manufacturer customers but also from battery makers.
 Companies that take their corporate social responsibility commitments seriously want to understand the entire manufacturing chain.

 Good can always be better!